Nizamat Imambara: Old Imambara

-Destruction

 The old Imambara caught fire for the first time in 1842 and was partly destroyed.
-But it was completely destroyed by a fire on 23 December 1846.
+It was completely destroyed by a fire on 23 December 1846.
 That day the Nawabs along with the Europeans threw a party to celebrate the weaning ceremony of five-year-old Hassan Ali Mirza.
-The Imambara caught fire at midnight due to the fireworks left off and was completely burnt down.
+The Imambara caught fire at midnight due to the fireworks and was completely burnt down.
 Nothing survived except the old Madina Mosque.